droverj/Pho-Sunrise/README.md

 ## About

-Phở Sunrise's web application blends vibrant visuals, intuitive menu navigation, and interactive features for a convenient and visually appealing platform.
+Thai Basil's web application blends vibrant visuals, intuitive menu navigation, and interactive features for a convenient and visually appealing platform.
 It aims to attract and retain customers, contributing to the restaurant's growth.
 The application provides advanced functionalities such as secure payments via Stripe and authentication via Auth0, ensuring a familiar, safe, and user-focused experience.

 ---